-Competitors from all over the world now make annual plans to compete in over seventy different events sponsored by RoboGames.
+Competitors from all over the world now make annual plans to compete in over fifty different events sponsored by RoboGames.
 About two thirds of the robot events are autonomous, while the remaining third are remotely operated (ROV's).
-RoboGames is co-managed by the Robotics Society of America and ComBots LLC.
-The RSA organizes all the autonomous and humanoid events, while ComBots leases the combat arena to the RSA and manages the combat side of the house ("the milk in the back of the store.")
-Combat robotics is currently the biggest crowd draw, getting tens of thousands of spectators to the event.
+Combat robotics is currently the biggest crowd draw, getting thousands of spectators to the annual event, but still exposing those fans to the less popular events.

 While RoboGames has achieved wide acclaim, it was founded with five simple goals:

-While RoboGames is only a few years old, its goal of cross-pollination is already working.
+RoboGames goal of cross-pollination is already working.
 Humanoid builders find out about better sensors from the sumo teams.
 Sumo builders learn to strengthen their robot chassis from the combat engineers, many of whom have gone from building competition combat robots to building large companies producing hardened tele-operated bots for police and military buyers.

 - Get robot builders to grow beyond their specialization.
 By bringing together robotics builders from combat (mechanical and electrical engineering), soccer (computer programming and vision), sumo robotics (sensors), androids (motion control), and art (aesthetics), builders can exchange ideas and learn more than they do at home.
 More breakthroughs can be achieved across disciplines when participants see each other's hard work in action.
 We pride ourselves on a steady influx of enthusiastic, inspiring, talented people.
 Attendees forge lasting relationship and valuable associations over the years of competition, enabling multicultural and multinational exchanges on the event floor and back at home.